 When you’re new, your value isn’t established.
 The cold hard reality is that nobody cares what you have to say.
 Not yet, anyway.

 Free traffic is based on producing awesome content that people want to consume.
 Free traffic takes time, knowledge, and consistency—daily…for a looong time.
 Free traffic is also not scalable because you don’t have any control over what and when something might go viral.

 Plan to use a paid traffic strategy to get your business started.

-Serious business owners take control of their traffic by using paid sources, and they do it consistently for the long term.
+Serious network marketing business owners take control of their traffic by using paid sources, and they do it consistently for the long term.
 That’s what it means to be in business.

 Key take away:

 You just learned why you need consistent paid traffic.
 You have to invest in your network marketing business to get it off the ground.
 That’s what serious business owners do.

 It doesn’t matter if it’s $5/day, $10/day, $10/week, or $100/month.

 Pick a number and commit to that number, knowing that your commitment will build your momentum.

 When you spend your advertising budget, you have to be completely disassociated from what comes of it.